hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 * `consul.hashicorp.com/connect-service` - For pods that accept inbound
   connections, this specifies the name of the service that is being served.
 This defaults to the name of the first container in the pod.

+  If using ACLs, this must be the same name as the Pod's `ServiceAccount`.

 * `consul.hashicorp.com/connect-service-port` - For pods that accept inbound
   connections, this specifies the port to route inbound connections to.
 This